The Western Sublime: Manuscript Diaries of the Overland Trails

 A month into their journey, one of the members of M.A.
 Violette’s company made a grisly discovery: “Mr. George Haines found a dead man who look as though He Had bin dead a week.”
 The next line was even darker: “We passed a man Dying to day who shot him self by Taking His gun out of His wagon loaded.
 Also another Just ahead who shot Him self the same way and died.”

 This collision of intense beauty and impending doom was perhaps the defining experience of the overland trails.
 Venturing into the “Great West” could be a great adventure, one of world-historic significance; or it could be a personal disaster, a hare-brained scheme turned into tragedy.
 In the midst of his discomfort on the trail, Dexter P. Hosley clung to the promise of what lay ahead in Gold Rush California: “I am all covered with the dust, not the gold dust but the dust of the earth,” he wrote.
 “But we are slowly progressing towards the Shining dust.”
-Meanwhile, when the anonymous cattle driver was for separated from his group for a long and sleepless night, he recorded in his journal this chilling entry:
+Meanwhile, when the anonymous cattle driver found himself separated from his group for a long and sleepless night, he recorded in his journal this chilling entry:

 "There was nothing to be seen but the vast expanse of land and sky, each colored with the same dull leaden tint of night; no horizon was visible, not a star appeared, and, in the midst of this gray monotony, a stillness prevailed that smote my heart with something more appalling than mere fear.
 No storm that I ever listened to, or the loudest thunder, ever chilled my blood like that terrible stillness.
 I cannot picture to you the wild and lonely solitude of these barren plains."